Artist’s statement 2020.

-My artwork is my personal journey, is my way to deal with the urge to show the world thru my eyes.
+My artwork is my personal journey, is my way to deal with the urge to show the world thru my eyes, it explores individuality and the humanity of it.
 As a Cuban-American, Immigrant for 23 years I am inspired by my identity, our identity as individuals and as a group and the way we react to the events that impact us.

 In some of my pieces I combine the academic tradition of oil on canvas with other techniques like collage, sculpture or installation.
 As an artist I do not pretend to tie myself to a specific medium or style, I believe that aesthetics alone should not guide me, not influence my core ideas and central messages.